-In the top drawer of my container, I keep my response sheets and instructional/I Can cards.
-If they are differentiated, there will be three different envelopes with coordinating colored dots.
-I also have clean up materials (Don’t you love my Dollar Tree dust pan and broom?), various containers for sorting (I’ll show you how those work in a minute, and things like scissors, hole punches or any other materials that correspond with the tasks cards for the materials that are in the table.
+I keep my response sheets and instructional/I Can cards in the top drawer of my container.
+If they are differentiated, three different envelopes will have coordinating colored dots.
+I also have clean-up materials (Don’t you love my Dollar Tree dustpan and broom?), various containers for sorting (I’ll show you how those work in a minute, and things like scissors, hole punches, or any other materials that correspond with the tasks cards for the materials that are in the table.

 But I also have modeled the activity prior.
 When students complete the activity, they have a set of task cards that I have chosen for them to use and that make sense to use with the materials in the table.
 Students can look through the task cards and choose an activity.

-It might be sorting, counting, cutting, weighing, measuring . . . but the part they like is THEY get to choose, and I don’t have to worry about them using the materials in appropriately or doing ‘nothing.’
+It might be sorting, counting, cutting, weighing, measuring . . . but the part they like is THEY get to choose, and I don’t have to worry about them misusing the materials or doing ‘nothing.’

 The task cards are all aligned or address a specific skill.
 So when your administrator walks in and ask what on earth your students are doing at a sensory table, you have the standard right there to show them.

 As with anything, this is a station you need to model, demonstrate expectations, make the expectations visual, follow through, and establish a routine.
 It will take some students no time at all.
 They will catch on the first time.
 There may be a few that will have to have more practice than once.
 They must be excused from the table if they can’t remember how to use it.
 It doesn’t take too many times of being excused from the table before those students figure out what they need to do.